 Keep Mice Out

 Summary: Catching mice is fairly easy.
 Learning how to keep mice out of your home is more involved.
 You need to know their habits, what environments they seek and what materials work best to rodent-proof your home.
-You can learn more about rodent control products and/or purchase them here.

 Often I get questions asking what should be done to catch a mouse, but much less frequently do I get asked how to keep mice out.
 From a pest management professional's point of view, discovering how the mouse got inside in the first place would be my main mission.
 Sure, I'm interested in capturing the little rascal before he urinates and leaves his droppings all over my pantry items, but I know, again, from a professional point of view, that catching a mouse is a fairly simple task which can be done, in most cases, overnight.